Peak fall foliage aerial view in Hocking Hills Ohio in October

 Mid-October weekends are the busiest of the year — busier than summer.
 Old Man’s Cave parking fills by 9am.
 Cedar Falls trail gets crowded by 10.
 If you’re visiting October 12–25, weekdays are a completely different experience.
 Tuesday through Thursday you can have the gorges nearly to yourself.

-The Southern Region — where Pool House Lodge sits — stays quieter than the Logan area regardless of time of year.
+The Southern Region — McArthur, Lake Hope, and the Vinton County side — stays quieter than the Logan area regardless of time of year.
 Lake Hope State Park, Moonville Tunnel, and the Gnome Trail on property give you fall color without the Old Man’s Cave parking lot chaos.

 Late October (after the 25th) is underrated.
 Crowds drop fast, some color hangs on, and rates soften.
 If foliage peak isn’t your only goal, the last week of October is worth considering.